 We all have them– co-workers, friends, neighbors, and family who we like to give gifts to but sometimes time and money end up stopping us.
 Here are simple and inexpensive gift ideas for the groups in your life.
 So simple and so inexpensive that it is borderline embarrassing for me to disclose how little I actually spent on the gifts!
+Here are some of my favorite Christmas gifts for groups.

 1 :: Reindeer Noses.
 Add your favorite red and green candy (jelly beans, gum drops, Christmas sours, or M&M’s) to a glass jar, tie with a ribbon and add this tag I made and you are set!
 I used spice jars from Ikea (4 for $2.99) and peanut M&M’s.